d12frosted/elpa-mirror/melpa/xterm-color-readme.txt

 Translate ANSI control sequences into text properties through state machine emulation.
-This provides a far more accurate, comprehensive result than `ansi-color.el' that is built-into Emacs, without compromising on performance.
+This provides a far more accurate, comprehensive and performant result than `ansi-color.el' which is built-into Emacs.

 Please see README.org for documentation including example configurations.